Holy Communion Sundays at 8:15 & 10:30 am

 Mission statement

-The Social Justice Initiative, a Christ-centered ministry, transforms awareness about racial and gender justice, equity and oppression through learning, dialogue and community collaboration.
+Luther Memorial’s Social Justice Initiative, a Christ-Centered ministry, transforms awareness about racial and gender justice, poverty, equity, and oppression; through learning, dialogue, and community collaboration.

 History